ndiego/block-visibility/readme.txt

 **Added**

-* **Screen Size** controls allow you to show or hide blocks based on the width of the screen (Desktop, Tablet, Mobile and more).
+* **Screen Size** controls allow you to show or hide block based on the width of the screen (Desktop, Tablet, Mobile and more).
 * Added universal function for retrieving plugin settings.

 **Changed**